matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 The XML to CUE mapping scenarios required are covered by the examples described [here](https://github.com/matthew-sladescu/xml-cue-samples/tree/XMLEncodingProposal).
 We will consider the solution complete once it can both decode and encode the examples shown there, along with any other test cases requested by the CUE maintainer team.

 ## Deployment Plan

+Given there is likely to be more than one XML ecndogin

 We aim to release the first versions of the `cXML` encoding as an "experimental" feature of CUE, which can be switched on via existing `CUE_EXPERIMENT` flag.
 New releases can bring stability improvements to this encoding, with the encoding coming out of the "experimental" phase once the maintainers have deemed this feature stable.
 Examples of other experimental features are the embedding and topological sort features outlined [here](https://github.com/cue-lang/cue/releases/tag/v0.12.0)